Course Inquiry Starter Kit

 Student feedback is easy to read reactively and hard to read systematically.
 This cluster helps you step back from the loudest comments and find what's actually recurring across time.

 All activities use tools you already have access to at UMD.
 No new accounts.
 No new software.
+Your data stays secure and private.

 - ELMS-Canvas (your LMS): Built-in analytics including grade distributions, assignment performance, weekly engagement, page views, and individual student activity reports.